Multipurpose Applied Physics Lattice Experiment: Beginnings

 In the late 1980s, AECL began to acknowledge that continued isotope production would require the construction of a new reactor to replace capacity lost by the planned closing of the NRX in 1992, and the planned closing of the NRU early in the new millennium.
 Design work on a replacement, originally under the name "Maple-X10", began in the late 1980s.

 As part of a restructuring taking place around the same time, the medical isotopes side of AECL was reorganized as Nordion in 1988.
 Work on the X10 project essentially ended at this point.
 Nordion company was purchased by MDS in 1991, and an agreement was reached between AECL and MDS Nordion that a new facility dedicated to the production of medical isotopes would be needed.
 A formal agreement was signed to begin the project in August 1996.
 Following a year-long environmental assessment, construction began in December 1997.

 The design that resulted involved a facility with two identical reactors, each capable of supplying 100% of the world's medical isotope demand.
-The second reactor would function primarily as a back-up, to ensure that the supply of isotopes would not be interrupted by maintenance or unplanned shutdowns.
+The second reactor would function primarily as a backup, to ensure that the supply of isotopes would not be interrupted by maintenance or unplanned shutdowns.
 This is made necessary by the nature of medical isotopes; many have short half-lives, and must be used within a few days of production.
 With treatments being constantly carried out around the globe, an uninterruptible supply was essential.

-There has been some local opposition to the use of highly enriched uranium (HEU) in the reactor, as well as from activists in the United States who fear that the uranium could be stolen by terrorists and used to fabricate a bomb.
+There had been some local opposition to the use of highly enriched uranium (HEU) in the reactor, as well as from activists in the United States who fear that the uranium could be stolen by terrorists and used to fabricate a bomb.